webhintio/hint/packages/hint-http-compression/README.md

   will be smaller than original size.

-  In general text-based resources (HTML, CSS, JavaScript, SVGs, etc.) compresss very well especially if the file is not very small.
+  In general text-based resources (HTML, CSS, JavaScript, SVGs, etc.) compress very well especially if the file is not very small.
   The same goes for some other file formats (e.g.: ICO files, web fonts such as EOT, OTF, and TTF, etc.)